- Giovanni Boccaccio, Il Decameron, 2 vols, ed. Vittore Branca (Einaudi) or, if not accessible, the online Library version (in Italian)

 Week 6 (Reading Week): no class; start working on essay

 Week 7: Generosity: Dec.
 X.5 (Negromante); C.T.: The Franklin’s Tale

 Week 8: Faithfulness: Dec.
 X.10 (Griselda); C.T.: The Clerk’s Tale

 Week 9: Literature and high moral purpose: Retractions and Conclusions

-Presentations: throughout the term, students will give one (unassessed) oral presentation of 7–8 minutes on the topic for that week from primary and/or secondary readings.
+Presentations: throughout the term, students will give one (unassessed) oral presentation of 10 minutes on one of the weekly topics.